gabrielmvnog/luizalabs_challenge/README.md

 pytest
 ```

-if everything went weel, you are ready to use the application!
+if everything went well, you are ready to use the application!

 ### Are the project complete?